 We have completed this assessment at fund level so we can assess whether there are potential economies of scale in each fund and whether or not these have been achieved in practice.
 Where economies of scale have been achieved, we then consider whether that benefit is being reflected in lower charges for you as investors in retail share classes.
 Every fund can, in theory, benefit from economies of scale but whether or not your fund does will depend on the overall fund size.

-We have determined that funds generally generate meaningful economies of scale when a fund grows to assets under management (AUM) of £1 billion, although this can vary depending on the type of investments that we manage for you.
-Scale discounts only apply to retail share classes (A, Z, L, C, P1, P2).
-Nonretail share classes receive discounts via lower management fees or rebates and therefore a scale discount has not been applied.
+We have determined that funds generally generate meaningful economies of scale when they grow to £1 billion in size, although this can vary depending on the type of investments that we manage for you.